 Prices in India are already pretty low in general (compared to other countries), so you might not even mind paying full price at first.
 But once you realize you can go lower, you will try to do so and find that it is quite common.
 This shouldn’t be stressful, it should almost be fun.

 9. You’ll learn what true hospitality means.

 Indian people believe that guest equals God.
+Even if you don’t move to India and only visit, you will notice this.
 Whether at a luxurious hotel or a poor man’s home, they will treat you like royalty.
 At the same time, you will learn how even the poorest of the poor can find a way to give.
 You know they work really hard to provide for their families who can barely have food to eat but they will still invite you into their home and offer you chai and snacks.
 It is very inspiring and touching.

 10. You will cherish heavy rainfall.

 If you go through just one Indian summer, you will realize why people welcome monsoon season like it’s Christmas.
 Between the heat and the droughts, rain is always a blessing in India.
 You will experience rain like never before.
 It will be strong and it will feel warm to the touch but refreshing at the same time.
 You will notice that you enjoy getting wet in the rain.

 11. You will learn the true meaning of “yes” and “no”.

 Actually, you will learn that “no” is rarely a word that people use and “yes” doesn’t mean “yes” but rather something like: “I have heard what you said and will consider your request.”
 Indians will avoid using the word “no” to avoid conflict and instead work around it.
 If they can’t do what you ask they will find a different way to do it or give you an alternative.
 To keep the harmony they will also avoid disagreeing with you.